MLV: A Unified League

 • Yes!
 The Omaha Supernovas will continue to be part of the league moving forward and face some of the same rivals, along with new ones, that NovasNation has grown to expect.

-• Both will be invested and involved in league governance and are confirmed as MLV teams that will compete on the court in 2027.
-During the actual upcoming season, both markets will look to host events & matches to engage their local fan bases and set the stage for competition by their teams in ’27.
+• All three will be invested and involved in league governance and are confirmed as MLV teams that will compete on the court in 2027.
+During the '26 season, both markets will look to engage their local fan bases and set the stage for competition by their teams in ’27.

 • While we expect this to be the full MLV lineup for 2026, professional volleyball continues to grow and interest is at an all-time high.
 There are many great markets for volleyball around the nation and the league could potentially welcome more teams should ownership groups fit what we believe is our successful model.